Laravel-Backpack/translation-manager/readme.md

-# Language Manager
+# Translation Manager

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
 [![The Whole Fruit Manifesto](https://img.shields.io/badge/writing%20standard-the%20whole%20fruit-brightgreen)](https://github.com/the-whole-fruit/manifesto)

-Language Manager provides a user interface for Backpack to manage translations.
+Translation Manager provides a user interface for Backpack to manage translations.
 It allows you to:

 - View a list of all translations present in your application's language files (including vendor translations).
 - Edit translations directly within the list.